loteixeira/stonedflash/README.md

 ```

 ## StonedLoader
-A StoneLoader is a proxy for Loader class.
+A StonedLoader is a proxy for Loader class.
 The constructor receives two parameters:
 * sourceData: may be a String, URLRequest or ByteArray instance (where you want to load the asset)
 * context: LoaderContext instance - default value is null